brianium/datastar.wow/README.md

    - The connection is not set to auto close - i.e it was not opened using d*/with-open-sse

   Storage is cleared in response to an sse-closed event. *abort-chs is an atom for storing abort channels persistent across dispatches
-  Note: Machina Ars supports an optional ::abort-ch key on any response.
+  Note: This app supports an optional ::abort-ch key on any response.
 If provided, it will be signaled during close" [store *abort-chs]
   {:id ::manage-connections
    :before-dispatch